 View from the Mountain

-On a summer vacation to Colorado the year before Leighton died, we rode to the top of Pike’s Peak, a fourteen thousand foot elevation with a breathtaking vista that on a clear day seems like the view to all of life.
 As we stood next to each other he slipped his hand into mine.
 It was soft and warm and strong.
-In that exquisite moment of quiet spiritual communion we were alive to each other and the world.
-We read together the inscription on the plaque commemorating the poem “America the Beautiful” by Katherine Lee Bates, inspired by her 1893 visit to the mountain, about which she wrote, “All the wonder of America seemed displayed there, with the sea-like expanse.”
+In that exquisite moment of shared quiet and spiritual union we were alive to each other and to all of life.
+In the joy of a mountaintop moment, hand in hand we read the inscription on a plaque commemorating the poem “America the Beautiful” by Katherine Lee Bates.
+Her visit to the mountain in 1893 inspired her to write these words, “All the wonder of America seemed displayed there, with the sea-like expanse.”

 Therefore we will not fear, though the earth should change, though the mountains shake in the heart of the sea; though its waters roar and foam, though the mountains tremble with its tumult.

-Psalm 46:2-3 NRSV
+Psalm 46:2-3

 Add a Comment